mfkasim1/mfkasim1.github.io/_posts/2020-03-24-survival-rate-covid19-indonesia.markdown

 ### Survival rate estimation in Indonesia

-After a simple verification of the model on China's data, I applied the same technique for Indonesia.
+After a simple validation of the model on China's data, I applied the same technique for Indonesia.
 Here I took the data from 18-24 March 2020 because it shows approximately exponential growth and the ratios are more or less constant.